-The Board authorizes the Director or designee to revoke or restrict Library privileges of any individual who violates the rights of the Library users or Library staff.
-The Board also authorizes the Director to file charges against individuals who continually transgress these rules.
-Upon awareness of a violation, Library employees are authorized to bring any act or omission that violates these rules or detracts from the decorum of the Library to the individual's attention.
-If a change in behavior to conform to the rules is not evident or forthcoming, that individual will be asked to leave the Library building and property.
-Library property includes all Library-owned or leased buildings and surrounding areas, such as sidewalks, walkways, parking lots and driveways.
-If necessary, the police may be called for assistance.
-Depending on the severity of the behavior, an individual, or a juvenile and parent/guardian, must meet with the Director to seek re-admittance.
-The Director may present the request to the Board for a determination on whether the individual will or will not be re-admitted.
-Any misconduct that hinders the use of Library materials or services is prohibited.
-Such misconduct includes but is not limited to:
+The Board authorizes the Director or their designee to revoke or restrict Library privileges of any individual who violates the rights of other Library users or staff.
+The Director is also authorized to file charges against individuals who violate these rules.

+Library employees are empowered to address any behavior that violates these rules or detracts from the Library's decorum.
+Upon identifying a violation, employees are authorized to bring the matter to the individual's attention.
+If the individual does not promptly correct their behavior to comply with the rules, they will be asked to leave the Library premises.
+Library property includes all Library-owned or leased buildings and surrounding areas such as sidewalks, walkways, parking lots, and driveways.
+If necessary, law enforcement may be contacted for assistance.

+Depending on the severity of the behavior, the Director or designee may suspend an individual from returning to the Library.
+To seek re-admittance, the individual (or a juvenile and their parent/guardian) must meet with the Director or designee.
+The Director may present the request to the Board for a final determination on whether the individual will be re-admitted.

+Prohibited Conduct:

+Any behavior that disrupts the use of Library materials or services is prohibited.
+Examples of misconduct include but are not limited to:

-- Loud or boisterous behavior. - Conversation that is disturbing to other individuals or employees. - Profanity or other abusive language toward other Library patrons or toward employees. - Abusing Library furniture, equipment, or materials. - Running in the Library. - Harassing others, either verbally or through actions.
-Harassment may include but is not limited to initiating unwanted conversations; impeding access to the building; or other actions another individual reasonably perceives to be hostile, threatening or offensive. - Sleeping in the Library or on the Library's property. - Having bodily hygiene that is so offensive as to constitute a nuisance to other persons. - Fighting on Library property. - Using tobacco in any form or e-cigarettes while on Library property.
-Smoking may be permitted in designated areas on Library grounds if no Library programming is taking place in the vicinity. - Possession, sale, or use of alcoholic beverages, illegal substances, or weapons on Library property. - Excessive or loud use of cell phones in the Library.
-Unless otherwise posted, cell phones may be used in all public spaces of the Library except the Quiet Reading Room or where it may be disruptive, such as a program or presentation. - Buying, selling, or soliciting for personal or commercial gain. - Using radios, tape players, or other personal listening equipment at a level that can be heard by other individuals. - Skateboarding anywhere on Library property.
+- Loud or boisterous behavior. - Conversations that disturb other patrons or staff. - Use of profanity or abusive language directed at or audible to patrons or staff. - Abusing Library furniture, equipment, or materials. - Running inside the Library. - Harassment of any kind, whether verbal or physical.
+Harassment may include initiating unwanted conversations, blocking access to or from the building, or engaging in behavior that others reasonably perceive as hostile, threatening, or offensive. - Sleeping in the Library or on the Library's property. - Poor bodily hygiene that creates a nuisance to others. - Fighting on Library property.

-- Neither soliciting nor pan-handling is permitted on Library property.
-Petitions or surveys may not be displayed, nor signatures or information collected, inside the Library building. (see PS 7.17) - Bringing animals other than guide dogs and service animals and the like into the Library. - Not wearing a shirt or shoes. - Using the emergency exits at times other than during an emergency. - Possessing firearms, handguns, or other weapons further defined by Ohio statute or local ordinance, on Library property is prohibited. - Other unlawful activities not specified above.
+- Using tobacco in any form, e-cigarettes, or vaping inside the Library and on Library grounds in the vicinity of outdoor programming. - Smoking of marijuana or any cannabis-related products on Library Property. - Possession, sale, or use of alcoholic beverages, or illegal substances, on Library property. - Excessive or loud use of cell phones in the Library.
+Cell phones may be used in all public spaces of the Library except the Quiet Study Room or where it may be disruptive, such as a program or presentation. - Buying, selling, or soliciting for personal or commercial gain. - Use of personal listening devices at a volume audible to others. - Skateboarding on Library property. - Soliciting and pan-handling on Library property.
+Petitions or surveys may not be displayed, nor signatures or information collected, inside the Library building. (see PS 7.17) - Bringing animals other than guide dogs and service animals into the Library. - Entering the Library without wearing a shirt or shoes - Using the emergency exits at times other than during an emergency. - Possessing firearms, handguns, or other weapons further defined by Ohio statute or local ordinance, on Library property is prohibited. - Engaging in unlawful or disruptive activities not specified above.